 If you are ever in Lake Elsinore, California drive by the Chimes on the corner of Graham and N. Spring Street.
 It is not open and you cannot enter the property but the exterior is surely to delight any old building enthusiasts out there.
 And who knows you might even connect with one of the resident spirits.

-After all this I can tell you that it was my parent’s (Lory and Wilma Watts) that owned the Chimes from the 1970’s to 2000.
-Unfortunately, my parents sold the Chimes about 20 years ago to people I do not know.
+My parent’s (Lory and Wilma Watts) owned the Chimes from the 1972 to 2000.
+Unfortunately, my parents sold the Chimes in about 2001 to people I do not know.
 My parents have also passed and so any information they may have is gone.
 I have had many inquiries about the Chimes including inquiries to conduct paranormal research for several TV shows.
 I wish they had contacted me before 2000 as we would have welcomed their research.

-You can gain more information if you Google the Chimes or Crescent Bathhouse.
+You can gain more information if you Google the Chimes or Crescent Bath House.
 There is a lot of info out there although there are also many rumors about the events that happened at the Chimes (Crescent Bath House) and most are speculation or just plain fantasy.
+Yes, a man drowned in 1892 after suffering a seizure during a mineral bath.
+The door was locked and Mr. Heald had to climb in a window to get to the man.
 Yes, a boy drowned in the pool that used to be in the courtyard but he simply drowned; no foul play.
 He was the Sheriff’s son and if you go way back in newspaper articles (about 1939) you can find that news report.

 There are reports of some ‘spirits’ that reside there and some famous psychics have visited and shared their experiences with my parents.
 I spent over 30 years in and out of that place when my parents owned it and I can tell you that I was not crazy about sleeping there.
 Sort of spooky I would say.